Iretron

 iReTron is a recommerce and recycling service company in Los Gatos, California.
 It allows consumers to sell their old electronics, including cellphones, iPhones, iPods, mp3 players, tablets, iPads, e-readers, calculators and other devices, for free.

+Business model

-The website has users submit the model and condition of their used devices, then get a cash offer that the user can either accept or decline. iReTron also repairs and resells used electronics, and offers free shipping.
+The website has users submit the model and condition of their used devices then get a cash offer that the user can either accept or decline. iReTron also repairs and resells used electronics, and offers free shipping.

-In 2014, the company appeared on the TV show Shark Tank.
+In media

+In 2014, iReTron appeared on the 6th season of the TV show Shark Tank. iReTron was founded in November 2011 by Jason Li, who was then a high school student in Los Gatos, California.
+The idea originated after Li repaired his own broken iPod Touch and recognized an opportunity to refurbish and resell used electronics.
+He launched the company with a $2,000 loan from his father and expanded operations by building a website and promoting the service locally.

+Li secured a $100,000 investment from sharks Mark Cuban and Barbara Corcoran in exchange for 20% of the company.
+After the show, it was revealed that the deal was never finalized between Li and the sharks. iReTron has subsequently shut down.